emberjs/rfcs/text/0268-acceptance-testing-refactor.md

   that FastBoot itself uses to avoid running initializers for each acceptance test.
 * Implicit promise chaining will no longer be present.
-If your test needs to wait for a given promise, it should use `await`.
+If your test needs to wait for a given promise, it should use `await` (which will wait for the system to "settle" in similar semantics to today's `wait()` helper).
 * The test helpers that are included by a new default ember-cli app will be no longer needed and will be removed from the new application blueprint.
 This
   includes: